| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 I don't know the source of the data for these graphs but they

 might look more alike if the percent-slip scale were the same.
+Another possibility is that the driving-force curve drops

 off and flattens out because the tire is still spinning and the